Parallel inference for massive distributed spatial data using low-rank models: Distributed Spatial Inference --- Main Algorithm

+Thus, the posterior distribution of $\bfeta$ can be obtained by properly combining quantities that each only depend on the data and their spatial locations at one of the servers.
 This implies the following parallel algorithm to obtain the posterior distribution of $\bfeta$: \begin{framed}

 \end{framed} Algorithm \ref{alg:spatial} is illustrated in Figure \ref{fig:distributed_illustration}.
-The computational cost is $\mathcal{O}(n_j r^2)$ at server $j$ and $\mathcal{O}(r^3)$ at the central node, it requires $\mathcal{O}(n_j r)$ memory at server $j$, and we need to move only the $r(r/2 +3/2)$ unique elements in $\bR_j$ and $\bfgamma_j$ from each server.
-Compare this to a non-distributed algorithm that has computational cost $\mathcal{O}(n r^2)$, requires $\mathcal{O}(nr)$ memory, and requires moving the $n$ measurements (plus their spatial coordinates) to the central node.
-In summary, Algorithm \ref{alg:spatial} has computational cost that is linear in each $n_j$, the communication cost does not depend on $n$ at all, and hence it is scalable for massive distributed datasets.
+The overall time complexity is $\mathcal{O}(r^3 + r^2 max_j n_j)$ (specifically, $\mathcal{O}(r^3)$ at the central node and $\mathcal{O}(r^2n_j)$ at server $j$), the memory complexity is $\mathcal{O}(r^2)$ at the central node and $\mathcal{O}(r n_j)$ at server $j$, and we need to move only the $r(r/2 +3/2)$ unique elements in $\bR_j$ and $\bfgamma_j$ from each server.
+Compare this to a non-distributed algorithm that has time complexity $\mathcal{O}(r^3 + r^2\sum_j n_j)$, memory complexity $\mathcal{O}(rn)$, and requires moving the $n$ measurements (plus their spatial coordinates) to the central node.
+In summary, if $r$ remains fixed as the data size increases, Algorithm \ref{alg:spatial} has computational cost that is linear in each $n_j$, the communication cost does not depend on $n$ at all, and hence it is scalable for massive distributed datasets.